Allied 9 AUS – 51 HD – 1SA looking North

 Ramke is having to borrow equipment from wherever he finds it at the moment, but I am sure that it is not going to daunt a dynamic chap like him.
 Troops in boxes close to him are doubling the pickets on their vehicle parks, just in case!

 A nice fellow called Stewart up in Scotland produces some j0lly useful models for operational wargamers – Radio vehicles, staff cars, fire tenders, cranes, tank transporters and what-not.
 He is quite open about the fact that he primarily produces these for his own use, with excess for sale, and that they are wargames quality.

-The barely undercoated staff car and Opel radio truck are MMModels.
+The barely undercoated Mercedes Benz staff car and Opel Blitz Radio Truck are MMModels.
 They look the part even with my perfunctory modelling skills.
 The crew are Piggies and Forged in Battle.
 So is the SdKfz 10/4 2cm 30

 The prices reflect this and give reasonable value in terms of quality, which is patchy, but excellent value if the models are on your bucket list.
 You will have to do a fair amount of work in terms of filing, shimming and filling, but nothing that should daunt a moderately competent modeller*, and I applaud Stewart in running a garage kit operation to make these models available.

 It is obvious from the castings that components from model railway cars form the basis of some of the kits, but they are none the worse for that.
 If this review seems like faint praise, it isn’t.
 I am genuinely impressed that someone is offering kits of niche interest in 15mm and plan to order more as soon as I have this lot in service.
 He even has a proper Anhänger 116 – how cool is that?